USDA Texas Hay 03/07 08:30

 Weekly Texas Hay Report

-Compared to last week: Hay prices remained unchanged with trade activity
+Compared to last week: Hay prices were unchanged as hay movement remains

 The Texas Department of Agriculture has Hay and Grazing Hot Line set up for